DECENTRALIZEDCLIMATE/.github/profile/README.md

-# the Unofficial Decentralized Climate Foundation repository
+# The Unofficial Decentralized Climate Foundation repository

 ## Please submit issues and PR to the [Official Repository](https://git.decentralizedclimate.org)